Samsung/tizen-docs/docs/application/dotnet/guides/app-management/widget-control.md

 # Widget Control

+The widget control provides information about installing and running widget applications.

 It also provides functions for the following:

 *   Sending update requests to the widget applications
-*   Retrieving details of running instance for the same package widget application
+*   Retrieving details of running instance for the same package widget applications

 The main features of the `Tizen.Applications.WidgetControl` class include:

 -   [Getting information on widget applications](#getting_information)

-    For installed (but not necessarily running) widget applications, you can retrieve widget information with the [Tizen.Applications.WidgetControl](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.WidgetControl.html) class.
+    For installed (but not necessarily running) widget applications, you can retrieve widget information with the [Tizen.Applications.WidgetControl](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.WidgetControl.html) class.

 -   [Listening widget lifecycle events on widget applications](#listening_events)

-    For running widget applications, you can listen widget application lifecycle events with the [Tizen.Applications.WidgetControl](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.WidgetControl.html) class.
+    For running widget applications, you can listen widget application lifecycle events with the [Tizen.Applications.WidgetControl](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.WidgetControl.html) class.

 -   [Communicating with running widget instances](#communicating_instances)

-    For running widget instances, you can trigger an update event, sending updated data, and retrieving running widget instances detail with the [Tizen.Applications.WidgetControl](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.WidgetControl.html) class.
+    For running widget instances, you can trigger an update event, send update data, and retrieve running widget instances detail with the [Tizen.Applications.WidgetControl](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.WidgetControl.html) class.

 ## Prerequisites

 To enable your application to use the widget control functionality:

-1. Include the [Tizen.Applications](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.html) namespace in your application to use the methods and properties of the [Tizen.Applications.WidgetControl](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.WidgetControl.html) class
+1. To use the methods and properties of the [Tizen.Applications.WidgetControl](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.WidgetControl.html) class, include the [Tizen.Applications](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.html) namespace in your application:

     ```
     using Tizen.Applications;
     ```

-2. Request permission by adding the following privilege to the `tizen-manifest.xml` file:
+2. To get information on widget application, the application has to request permission by adding the following privilege to the  `tizen-manifest.xml` file:

     ```
     <privileges>